 You can make a sole or joint application.
 The other party does not need to agree to the application.
 No one has to “give you a divorce”.
 If the 12 months has passed since separation and there is no prospect that the marriage can be reconciled (that is, you assert that the marriage has “irretrievably broken down”, then there is really no basis available to the other party to oppose your application.

-Do you have a question about family law or relationship law?
+Do you have a question regarding family law or want to book an initial consultation at a reduced rate?

 If you would prefer an Watts McCray team member to contact you, complete the form below.